Preventing Muscle Loss with Nutrition and Proper Exercise

-Though vitamin D is known for building strong bones and teeth, it also builds strong muscle.
-Studies show increased levels of vitamin D may improve muscle strength.
+Though vitamin D is known for building strong bones and teeth, it also builds strong muscles.
+Studies show that increased levels of vitamin D may improve muscle strength.
 Other studies show a link between vitamin D deficiency and reduced muscle mass, falls, and muscle weakness.

 Your best bet for getting enough vitamin D is spending more time in the sunshine.
 (Make sure your skin is bared.)
 Sunlight hits cholesterol in your skin cells, sparking vitamin D synthesis, and it doesn’t take very long to do so on a sunny day.